TheSimpleApp/universal-vibe-starter/README.md

 6. 🧹 **Clean up** - Remove unused modules automatically
 7. ⚙️ **Configure environment** - Generate `.env.local` with correct values
 8. 📊 **Setup database** - Push schema and optionally seed test data (Next.js only)
+9. 🔍 **Verify installations** - Confirms Next.js 16 and React 19 are properly installed

 **At the end, you can:**
 - Launch the dev server immediately